Groovy: Albums

 It later made its way into the titles of albums, such as Groovy Decay, a 1982 album by Robyn Hitchcock, and Groovy, Laidback and Nasty, a 1990 album by Cabaret Voltaire.
 Examples of band names include Groovy Aardvark from Canada, The Groovy Little Numbers from Scotland, and Groovy Rednecks and the Flamin' Groovies from the US.
 There was also a band called Groovy Ruby.

 In literature and comic books

 E. B. White used the term in the 1970 novel The Trumpet of the Swan, which takes place in 1968. "'This is real groovy!' cried a boy in the front seat.
 'That bird is as good as Louis Armstrong, the famous trumpet player.'"

+The Pete the Cat children’s book series often references the term, both in the characters’ dialogues and in the titles, for example, "Pete the Cat’s Groovy Guide to Kindness".

 Marvel Comics produced a Silver Age comic book entitled Groovy, subtitled "Cartoons, gags, jokes".
 Only three issues were published, dated March, May and July 1967.